Your baby at 12 weeks

 Things to think about

-Make sure you know all the health things you should know when you're pregnant, such as stopping smoking, avoiding alcohol, getting exercise and eating healthily.
+Make sure you find out about all the health things you should know when you're pregnant, such as stopping smoking, avoiding alcohol, getting exercise and having a healthy diet.

 Sometimes antenatal screening tests find something to indicate your baby has a higher chance of having a health condition.
 You'll receive support and advice from your midwife or doctor if this is the case, and they'll discuss your options and next steps with you.